guiltygyoza/blog/_posts/2020-04-03-the-pboc-report-part-2.md

 (*The US Department of Commerce releases its US GDP report every month and quarter.
 The preliminary estimates are released first, followed by the first revision and the final revision.
 The release is scheduled at the third week of each month.
 The GDP of each month is usually compared with the GDP of the same month last year to determine if the economy is growing, which could lead to rate hikes, or if the economy is slowing, which could lead to rate cuts.
 The US sets a 3% GDP growth rate as its ideal condition.
 A 3+% growth rate reflects an inflationary pressure, while a <1.5% growth rate indicates a recession.
 Besides, many US corporations operate overseas, which leads to the large US GNP.
 Estimating US economic activity with GDP alone is apparently insufficient.*)

 GDP statistics that will drive monetary policies should satisfy the following properties:
-1. output-based and income-based numbers should validate each other;
+1. output-based and income-based numbers should be congruous;
-2. national statistics and local statistics should validate each other;
+2. national statistics and local statistics should be congruous;
-3. GDP statistics and tax indicators should validate each other;
+3. GDP statistics and tax indicators should be congruous;
-4. estimates at the macro and micro levels should validate each other;
+4. estimates at the macro and micro levels should be congruous;
-5. government's statistics and market's statistics should validate each other.
+5. government's statistics and market's statistics should be congruous.

 (* [The Micro-foundations of Monetary Policy: A Dynamic Simulation and Analysis of the Investment and Consumption Behaviors of Chinese Citizens](https://www.amazon.com/%E8%B4%A7%E5%B8%81%E6%94%BF%E7%AD%96%E5%BE%AE%E8%A7%82%E5%9F%BA%E7%A1%80-%E4%B8%AD%E5%9B%BD%E5%B1%85%E6%B0%91%E6%B6%88%E8%B4%B9%E5%92%8C%E6%8A%95%E8%B5%84%E8%A1%8C%E4%B8%BA%E5%8A%A8%E6%80%81%E6%A8%A1%E6%8B%9F%E7%A0%94%E7%A9%B6-%E9%99%88%E5%AD%A6%E5%BD%AC%EF%BC%8C%E7%AD%89/dp/B003ZK59JY) was written by Xuebin Chen and published by Fudan University Press in 2010.
 The book covered the dynamic optimization simulation of the life cycle of consumption and investment behaviors of Chinese citizens, the theoretical research on the time preference and risk profile in consumption and investment decisions, the simulation and analysis of the time-varying time preference in consumption and investment behaviors etc. *)